 Skin infections can be caused due to a variety of infectious agents and each infection has its own symptoms and reasons.
-It is said that skin is our first line of defence and protecting the body from infections is one of its most important functions.
+It is said that skin is our first line of defense and protecting the body from infections is one of its most important functions.

 There are several kinds of infections including bacterial, fungal and viral.

 Many skin infections are caused due to fungal growth on any part of the skin.
-Skin infections caused due to fungi include yeast infections, ringworm, athlete’s foot etc. The major symptoms include fever and chills and a rash with painful, red, tender skin.
+Skin infections caused due to fungi include yeast infections, ringworm, athlete’s foot, etc. The major symptoms include fever and chills and a rash with painful, red, tender skin.

 As for all diseases prevention is better than cure for skin infections as well.
 It is important to observe precautions so that you can reduce the risk of skin infections, and protect your skin from damage.

-Observe good personal hygiene and practice correct hand washing techniques: Observing good skin, particularly of hands, is one of the most effective mechanisms of reducing the risk of skin infections.
+- Observe good personal hygiene and practice correct hand washing techniques: Observing good skin, particularly of hands, is one of the most effective mechanisms of reducing the risk of skin infections.
 All you need is soap, warm water and a clear understanding of the correct technique.

-Keep the sun off: It is important to use a sunscreen lotion/cream when you are about to expose your skin to sunlight.
+- Keep the sun off: It is important to use a sunscreen lotion/cream when you are about to expose your skin to sunlight.
 Due to direct exposure, the skin can develop swelling and sunburn blisters, which can cause your skin to peel off and start itching.

-Don’t puncture boils: If you are suffering from boils or pimples, avoid touching or pressing them yourself.
+- Don’t puncture boils: If you are suffering from boils or pimples, avoid touching or pressing them yourself.
 Doing so increases the risk of getting red or brown spots on the skin and of spreading them further.
 Always report to a doctor and take prescribed medication.

-Skin damage can occur if you are not careful as skin gets damaged easily and requires attention.
+Skin damage can occur if you are not careful as the skin gets damaged easily and requires attention.
 Taking care of your skin and precautions to keep skin infections at bay are bound to stand you in good stead.
 It is important to be well-informed so that you can take timely measures to protect your skin from damage.